Hieudinh1308/Income_Classification_ML_Pipelines/README.md

-## Run model inferences local
+## How to use the model

-Begin by pulling the model server image from my Docker hub
+Open your terminal and run these commands

 ```
 docker pull hieudinhpro/census_api:v1